 Substance Units Goal Action Level 90 th Percentile Homes Exceed- ing Action Level Violation?
-Source of Contaminate COPPER & LEAD Copper mclg 1.3 1.3 0 0 No Corrosion of household plumbing Lead mclg .015 .015 0 0 No Corrosion of household plumbing UNREGULATED CONTAMINANTS ing present in drinking water, but do not yet have regulatory standards set by the EPA.
+Source of Contaminate COPPER & LEAD Copper mclg 1.3 1.3 0 0 No Corrosion of household plumbing Lead mclg .015 .015 0 0 No Corrosion of household plumbing

+The Environmental Protection Agency (EPA) uses the UCMR program to collect data for contaminants suspected of being present in drinking water, but do not yet have regulatory standards set by the EPA.
 The purpose of monitoring for these contaminants is to help the EPA decide whether the contaminants should have a standard.
 UCMR4 requires monitoring for 30 chemicals to understand the frequency and level of occurrence of unregulated contaminants in the nation's public water systems.
 Every five years EPA develops a new list of UCMR contaminants.
 For a copy of the UCMR4 results, contact Riley Gill at 503.786.7656 or email at gillr@milwaukieoregon.gov.

-Substance Average Level Health Effects Primar Primary Sources in Drinking Water Bromide 35.74 4 ppb e doses may lead to minal pain, coma or paralysis A naturally o A naturally occuring element, as well as a byproduct of industrial pollution Haloacetic Acids O.6 ppb develop arcinogenic and mental effects poss long-term exposure Die I rino is addoo Occurs as disinfection byproducts when clo- rine is added to clean water Manganese 2.6 ppb exposure can lead e physical and men effects One of the m One of the must abundant metals in the Earth's crust.
-Exposure is most likely through food Total Organic Carbon 1062 .5 ppb disinfec undesira Prone to react with disinfectants to produce other undesirable compounds, such as haloacetic acids Naturally occuring.
+Substance Average Level Health Effects Primary Sources in Drinking Water Bromide 35.74 ppb Large doses may lead to abdominal pain, coma or paralysis A naturally occuring element, as well as a byproduct of industrial pollution Haloacetic Acids 0.6 ppb Carcinogenic and developmental effects possible after long-term exposure Occurs as disinfection byproducts when clo- rine is added to clean water Manganese 2.6 ppb Chronic exposure can lead to adverse physical and mental effects One of the must abundant metals in the Earth's crust.
+Exposure is most likely through food Total Organic Carbon 1062.5 ppb Prone to react with disinfectants to produce other undesirable compounds, such as haloacetic acids Naturally occuring.
 Infinite sources.